Cret123/The-Cyborg-Gadgets/Generation_4/Generation_4.md

+*SPDX-License-Identifier: CC-BY-NC-SA-4.0*

 # Generation 4

-Fourth generation watches have made a significant leap forward, being the first to incorporate an MCU (microcontroller unit).
-The most common MCU is the Arduino Pro Mini for its compact size and price.
+Fourth generation watches make a significant leap forward, being the first to incorporate an MCU (microcontroller unit).
+The most common MCU used is the Arduino Pro Mini for its compact size and price.
 However, specialized models may use other Arduino variants.

 ## Devices